OSS Security KBlive

 Dependencies of Note

-• plain-crypto-js@4.2.1 was publicly reported as the malicious transitive dependency associated with the compromised publish incident.
+• plain-crypto-js@4.2.1 was the malicious dependency injected into the compromised 2026 npm publishes.

 Open Questions